-As a result of his training, 19 different Waves have earned 34 All-American first team accolades.
-Pepperdine players have been named All-Americans 52 times under Dunphy's direction.
-Six different athletes have gone on to earn National Player of the Year honors in Bob Ctvrtlik (1985), George Roumain (1998, 1999), Brad Keenan (2002, 2003), Sean Rooney (2005), Jonathan Winder (2007) and Paul Carroll (2009).
-No other men's program has had more POTY recipients than Pepperdine since the American Coaches Volleyball Association began issuing the awards in 1991.
+As a result of his training, 22 different Waves have earned 38 All-American first team accolades.
+Overall, 42 Pepperdine players have been named All-Americans 72 times under Dunphy’s direction.
+Six different athletes have gone on to earn either AVCA or Volleyball Magazine National Player of the Year honors a combined nine times in Bob Ctvrtlik (1985), George Roumain (1998, 1999), Brad Keenan (2002, 2003), Sean Rooney (2004, 2005), Jonathan Winder (2007) and Paul Carroll (2009).
+With six AVCA Player of the Year selections, no other men’s program has had more POTY recipients than Pepperdine since the organization began issuing the awards in 1991.

 Dunphy has had a long, successful coaching tenure with the U.S. National Team.
 The American squad maintained a No. 1 world ranking and compiled an impressive overall record of 197-31 (.864) during his time as coach.
 Additionally, the team won every major international tournament: the 1985 World Cup, the 1986 World Championships, the 1987 Pan American Games and, most importantly, the 1988 Olympic Games in Seoul, South Korea.

-Since then, he has been an assistant coach for the men's team at the 2000 Olympics and a consultant coach at the 1996, 2004 and 2008 Olympics.
-In 2012, Dunphy served as a consultant coach for the women's squad who took home a silver medal.
+Since then, he has been an assistant coach for the men’s team at the 2000 Olympics and a consultant coach at the 1996, 2004 and 2008 Olympics.
+In 2012, Dunphy served as a consultant coach in London for the silver medal winning women’s squad.

 In the spring of 2011, Dunphy was awarded the U.S. Olympic Achievement Award for his part in helping the U.S. National Team capture gold in Beijing.